The Most Premium Experiences in Nuku’alofa

-Home to the South Pacific’s only royal family, bustling with authentic culture, and featuring an array of unique island experiences, Nuku’alofa is a must for any adventurous luxury traveller.
-Nuku’alofa is one of the very exclusive places where you can swim with Humpback Whales in the same waters where you can fish for huge game species or scuba dive in majestic caves.
+Home to the South Pacific’s only royal family, bustling with authentic culture, and featuring an array of unique island experiences, Nuku’alofa is a must for any adventurous traveller.
+Nuku’alofa is one of the very exclusive places where you can swim with humpback whales in the same waters where you can scuba dive in majestic caves.
 On land, there’s plenty to discover too on private tours with local guides or try authentic cuisine of the islands.
-Check out some of our top recommended experiences in the list of luxury activities in Nuku’alofa below!
+Although Nuku’alofa is the capital of a developing country, those with an open mind will certainly find a few “luxuries” missing from the modern world.
+Check them out in our top recommended experiences in the list of luxury experiences in Nuku’alofa!

 Note that the standards of “luxury” in Tonga are likely to be different from what you’re used to.
 Don’t expect five-star services, but genuine hospitality from passionate locals.
 We talk about luxury in Nuku’alofa in terms of the more upmarket experiences available.

 Between July and October, join one of the boat excursions to the warm waters surrounding Tongatapu for a unique whale swimming experience.
 Tonga is one of the very few places in the world where you can swim with majestic humpback whales as they migrate from the waters of Antarctica to mate and calve.
 Snorkel with whale mothers and their calves, as well as playful juveniles before enjoying an included lunch on a deserted island surrounded by stunning coral.
 For a more “premium” version of this experience, Tanoa Expeditions offers a full-day excursion with little luxuries like towels and sunscreen included.
 Be sure to compare all of the operators in the 5 Best Whale Tours from Nuku’alofa & Tongatapu.

 Location: Most whale tours depart from Faua Wharf, Vuna Road, Nuku’alofa.